 I’m standing outside the grocery store alone, waiting for my boyfriend to check out.
-It’s been a long day filled with socializing, and I’m tired, so I lean against a stone column.
+It’s been a long day filled with too much socializing, and I’m tired, so I lean against a stone column.
 My mind starts to drift, as it often does, a flash of images and disparate thoughts.

 Suddenly, I’m pulled back to reality.
 A stranger is practically shouting at me.
 “Wow, you look so sad!” he says.
 “Smile!
 It’s a beautiful day.”